xNaCly/blog/content/posts/2023/calculator-lexer.md

 }
 ```

-Having defined what we want as the output, lets get started with ignoring whitespace:
+Having defined what we want as the output, lets get started with ignoring white space:

 To check if the current character matches any of the above we introduce
 a [switch case statement](https://go.dev/tour/flowcontrol/9):